 From proposal to receiving money in my bank account usually takes under a month.
 Luckily, the hiring process can be very quick as long as you respond to job postings within 24 hours.
 Anything later than that will probably have too many Upwork proposals.
 You will waste your time trying to stand out amongst a sea of good freelancers.

 It can take up to 10 days for Upwork to finish payment processing.
-So really it just depends on when you start a project and submit your time sheet.
+So really, it just depends on when you start a project and submit your time sheet.

 Of course, this is more of a timeline for hourly projects.
 If you are working based on milestones or fixed-price projects, this may take longer.
-For example, if you are building a website then you may choose the fixed price payments vs. charging hourly.
+For example, if you are building a website, then you may choose the fixed price payments vs. charging hourly.
 You will find that the details of each project will vary by client.
 I usually sort by “payment verified” clients and read their reviews to make sure they have a history of payments.

 So, is Upwork worth it?